Aprilman4/QA-Technical-Test-Assignment/README.md

 And Negative test case only has one step (Request 1), it verifies the reponse is empty.

-Notice:
-Due to the some giving resources are the same, each step make sure to choose the right resource/method.
-In default, the downloading file imported in Soup UI, GET Step and DELETE Step have to choose right resource/Method to run.

 Running the tests:
 You can run the test directly from the SoapUI tool.